daviddwlee84/DuckDB_Chat/README.md

   - [ ] Can refer to this [neural-maze/talking_with_hn: The full experience of chatting with your favourite news website.](https://github.com/neural-maze/talking_with_hn)
   - [ ] Making agent that can generate DuckDB SQL query
   - [ ] Making agent that can summary table
-- [ ] Can not only do SQL query but can modify table
 - [ ] See how to change the main page name (i.e. app) without re-deploy Streamlit app
 - [X] Manage OpenAI keys in global settings
   - [ ] Maybe move duplicate code block into one place